Rosalie E. Wahl: Feminist campaign to select a woman to serve on the Minnesota Supreme Court

+Both the Minnesota Women's Political Caucus and Minnesota Women Lawyers set out to identify qualified women.
+MWL formed a committee and sent a questionnaire to all women lawyers asking if they would be willing to serve on boards or on the bench.
+Wahl had never argued before a woman judge and did not send her questionnaire back for two years.

-Esther Wattenberg's report for the DFL Feminist Caucus captured the sense of the day: women were Present but Powerless.
-The DFL Women's Caucus replaced the DFL Women's Federation in 1971 and morphed into the DFL Feminist Caucus in 1973 to fight for feminism within the party—to pressure the party to run more women candidates and to ensure that DFL candidates were pro-choice.
-In January of 1977, Perpich formally addressed the DFL Feminist Caucus, the first governor to do so.
+In January 1977, Rudy Perpich formally addressed the DFL Feminist Caucus, the first governor to do so.
 In response to a question, Perpich promised to fill the next vacancy on the Supreme Court with a woman leading to banner newspaper Minneapolis Star headlines the next day saying "Woman in top court promised."

-Minnesota's system of judicial selection
+Selecting Minnesota judges

-Minnesota's system is a hybrid between appointment and election.

-Formally, supreme court justices run for office with no party designation, but in practice, sitting justices inform the governor when they are going to step down, and the governor nominates a replacement when the retirement is announced, allowing the nominee to run as an incumbent.
+Minnesota's system for selecting judges is non-partisan election.
+Formally, supreme court justices run for office with no party designation but a designation as incumbent.
+In practice, sitting justices inform the governor when they are going to step down, and the governor nominates a replacement when the retirement is announced, allowing the nominee to run as an incumbent.
 If a justice was appointed more than a year before the next election, he or she had to stand in the next one, and then again every six years.
 As of 1977, only one member of the Minnesota Supreme Court, C. Donald Peterson, had obtained his seat by election rather than appointment.
 The last incumbent unseated in an election was in 1900.
-Serious challenges to sitting justices were rare.
+Serious challenges to sitting justices are rare.